 Beef actually has the longest shelf life of most ground meats and, assuming it wasn't purchased past its use by date and is freshly ground, should stay fresh in the fridge for five to seven days.

 “The meat should always have a nice sheen to it and not [be] gray.
 The grind should be a coarse grind where you can see the meat,” Josh Capon, executive chef and partner at Lure Fishbar and Bowery Meat Company, said.

 When raw beef starts to turn brown or gray (even if it's just a small portion of the package), it's time to perform the smell and touch tests right away.
 Graying is a natural process that occurs as beef continues to oxidize, but if there is any sticky residue or it smells funky, toss it.
 If you're still within that five day window and the beef is only a little gray on the outside, but otherwise seems fine, it's OK to consume it.
 However, if the meat is showing signs of gray or brown discoloration throughout, it's time to say goodbye.

 It's also important to keep in mind that ground meat can still go rotten in the freezer.
 “Large ice crystals (on ground beef) indicate it could be bad, and it could make you sick,” said Peisker.
 "Also with frozen meat, if there is discoloration, be careful, it's always better to air on the side of safety."

 "Ground poultry is the most difficult to see (if it's fresh) visually.
 It could go bad before it even browns, so that's why you need to eat it immediately," said Peisker.
-Ground chicken and turkey usually last just two to three days in the fridge.
+Ground turkey and chicken usually last just two to three days in the fridge.